Cleaning & Organizing

 These are a kitchen staple, but when they become scarred and ragged from the deep slices of knives, they create a web of fissures that can harbor bacteria and lead to food poisoning.
 Worn plastic cutting boards are also likely to shed plastic particles that could end up in your food.
 “With plastic cutting boards, the risk of chemicals coming from the board is low, but the bacteria is always an issue,” says Sachleben.
 “You need to be able to get the trace of bacteria out of the crevices.”
 The United States Department of Agriculture offers guidelines for cutting board safety.
 The best way to clean a plastic cutting board is to run it through the dishwasher, but if the crevices on the board become deep and difficult to clean, you should throw it out.

 Aluminum foil has been around for more than 100 years and is an ideal product for wrapping and storing foods, but when aluminum leeches from foil or aluminum pans into our food, it can be potentially harmful.
 While our bodies secrete aluminum through urine and feces, some researchers believe that cooking with aluminum foil allows aluminum to enter the body, and accumulation of aluminum in the body can potentially damage the nervous system, kidneys, and bones.
 Sachleben disagrees with this research but does caution that risk for aluminum exposure increases when you cook acetic foods, such as tomatoes, in an aluminum pot.
 One study shows that cooking at high temperatures and the use of acidic foods did perpetuate a greater amount of leaching of aluminum.
 “Follow the rules, says Sachleben.
 “Don’t cook acidic foods in aluminum or store orange juice in an aluminum container.”
-Here’s more you need to know about cooking with aluminum foil.
+Check out the things in your house that could make you sick.

 Chepko Danil Vitalevich/Shutterstock